-1) Online business is very frustrating and the people who would tell you that super easy and that you can do it in 1, 2, 3 are trying to sell you something.
+1) Online business is very frustrating and the people who would tell you that super easy and that you can do it in 1, 2, or 3 are trying to sell you something.

 2) Just because it’s hard doesn’t mean you can’t do it.

-I just think that it’s better to be aware and prepared for the fact that it’s going to be hard and frustrating than to have people tell you how easy it is, and then to find out the hard way that it’s not.
+I just think that it’s better to be aware and prepared for the fact that it’s going to be hard and frustrating than to have people tell you how easy it is, and then find out the hard way that it’s not.
 Then you constantly think that it’s you who’s doing something wrong when you’re just trying to do something that’s insanely difficult.

 3) I highly recommend that you find yourself a mentor.

-I can’t tell you exactly how to do it because it’s not something that has a cut and dry approach.
+I can’t tell you exactly how to do it because it’s not something that has a cut-and-dry approach.
 There’s no database somewhere of mentors that I know of (although that’s not a bad business idea for those of you who are looking for one).

-This isn’t business school – this is real live business and finding a mentor is difficult just like making a business work.
+This isn’t business school – this is a real-life business and finding a mentor is difficult just like making a business work.
 What I recommend is to start reaching out to people who are running very small mentorship operations already.
 Even better if they have some experience in your niche but that’s not a requirement because you want their tactics – you don’t want to copy-paste their business.

 You can ask them questions to make sure that their legitimate of course, but just make sure you find yourself a mentor.
 Also, just to be clear, I don’t mean buy a $10000 course where you are never going to actually speak one on one with the person.

 I mean get yourself somebody who has the time, who’s happy to help and to be paid a hundred bucks an hour.
 They don’t need to be the most successful person online either.
-They just need to be more successful in the field of online business than you, especially in the areas that you really need to make money.
+They just need to be more successful in the field of online business than you, especially in the areas where you really need to make money.

-Examples of good topics to get mentored in are: Facebook Ads, Google Ads, Product selection/creation, Email list building & marketing, etc.
+Examples of good topics to get mentored in are Facebook Ads, Google Ads, Product selection/creation, Email list building & marketing, etc.